0xSpaceShard/starknet-hardhat-plugin/README.md

 [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is available out of the box as a starknet network called `integrated-devnet`.
 By default, it will spawn Devnet using its Docker image and listening on `http://127.0.0.1:5050`.

-Additionaly, by defining `networks["integratedDevnet"]`, you can specify:
+By defining/modifying `networks["integratedDevnet"]` in your hardhat config file, you can specify:

+-   the version of Devnet to be used for the underlying Devnet Docker image
--   a Python environment with starknet-devnet preinstalled
+-   a Python environment with installed starknet-devnet (can be active environment); this will avoid using the dockerized version
--   a different Docker image.
+-   CLI arguments to be used on Devnet startup: [options](https://github.com/Shard-Labs/starknet-devnet/#run)

 ```javascript
 module.exports = {